Integrating Keycloak with ICE ClusterWare#

 • The "Use refresh tokens" checkbox should be enabled (in the web-UI, this is under the "Advanced" tab).

-• The server connection information, including the server address or name and any port information
+• The server connection information, including the server address or name and any port information.

-• The realm name and client-ID
+• The realm name and client ID.

-• The "client secret" – in the web-UI, this can be found in the Credentials tab; the "Client Authenticator" should be "Client Id and Secret", and under it should be "Client Secret"
+• The "client secret" – in the web UI.
+This can be found in the Credentials tab.
+The "Client Authenticator" should be "Client Id and Secret", and under it should be "Client Secret".

 More information can be found in Keycloak’s Server Administration documentation:

-Add Users#
+Add Keycloak Users#

 More details can be found in Keycloak’s Server Administration documentation: